 Detect and analyze faces

 The ability to detect and analyze human faces is a core AI capability.
-In this exercise, you’ll explore two Azure AI Services that you can use to work with faces in images: the Azure AI Vision service, and the Face service.
+In this exercise, you’ll explore the Face service to work with faces.

 This exercise takes approximately 30 minutes.